segmentio/segment-docs/src/connections/destinations/catalog/singular/index.md

 ## Install Attribution

-Enable automatic tracking of lifecycle events (`Application Opened`, `Application Installed`, `Application Updated`) via initialization config parameters ([iOS](https://segment.com/docs/connections/sources/catalog/libraries/mobile/ios/#application-lifecycle-tracking), [Android](https://segment.com/docs/connections/sources/catalog/libraries/mobile/android/#step-2-initialize-the-client)) to track installs and sessions in Singular.
+Enable automatic tracking of lifecycle events (`Application Opened`, `Application Installed`, `Application Updated`) using initialization config parameters ([iOS](https://segment.com/docs/connections/sources/catalog/libraries/mobile/ios/#application-lifecycle-tracking), [Android](https://segment.com/docs/connections/sources/catalog/libraries/mobile/android/#step-2-initialize-the-client)) to track installs and sessions in Singular.
 The Singular "**session**" will be sent automatically by the integration as long as you are including the events above.

 ## Apple Search Ads Attribution